 The company now had definite ownership of lands for terminals, construction bases, and several townsites, together with a fairly continuous strip for the right of way 30 meters in width and about 350 miles in length.
-Power to cross streams, roads, and public property was becoming a matter of pressing ne-
+Power to cross streams, roads, and public property was becoming a matter of pressing necessity.
+There were, too, a few landowners whom he could not bring to terms, and to deal with them expropriation powers were essential.
+A general election had been held throughout Cuba nown."